The Survey of Lincoln

-Throughout 2020 this website will celebrate the achievement and look at how The Survey of Lincoln came to be formed, what it has done - and what we hope to do in the foreseeable future.
+This website celebrates the achievement and over the next few years hopes to look at how The Survey of Lincoln came to be formed, what it has done - and what we hope to do in the foreseeable future.

 Click on this link to read more!

 We hope to launch our next booklet Lincoln’s Engineering Industries: A Concise History, c.1780-1980